tommyw3b98/functional-and-logic-programming/README.md

 Module that defines the directed graph data structure and some functions to work with it.

-This module uses some function from Lista.hs which has to be in the same directory to work.
+This module imports some functions from Lista.hs which has to be in the same directory to work.

 A graph is defined as an ordered pair where the first element is the list of nodes, and the second element is the list of directed edges.